 Those of you who know me personally or who visit dineSarasota.com on a regular or semi-regular basis know one thing.
-I dont like to write restaurant review.
-Its not that restaurants reviews arent useful to people looking for a place to dine.
-Its just that sometimes it’s hard to be overly critical, knowing each of us have very different likes and dislikes.
+I don’t like to write restaurant review.
+It’s not that restaurant reviews aren’t useful to people looking for a place to dine.
+Its just that sometimes it’s hard to be overly critical, knowing each of us has very different likes and dislikes.
 It’s a recipe for a lose-lose situation.

 Diners in those locales are completely accepting of food that might take them a little out of their comfort zone.
 They actually seek that out.
 Now, we have the opportunity to put ourselves in that same enviable position.